How this CA quit her job as a CFO, immigrated to Australia and started all over. Did it pay off?

 My CA journey was tough but I had a few close friends studying CA as well, which made it easier to share notes or study together.
 The main hurdle I faced was clearing the Math paper, however, with all the efforts I did clear.

 Dealing with failure: Talking about failing, yes I did fail once and I remember how difficult it was to study everything again, however - I kept telling myself that 6 months will not matter in the long run and that I had to continue and complete the course.

 Looking back, it was a wise decision to complete the CA course as it opened up multiple avenues for me and it still does to date.

 After qualifying as a Chartered Accountant I worked in Finance and then worked at a reputed Private Bank in India - ICICI Bank for 10 years as the Chief Financial Officer (CFO) for the SME Group before immigrating to Australia.

-Quitting my job as a CFO and immigrating to Australia
+Quitting my job as a CFO in India and immigrating to Australia

 My choice to move to Australia was mainly dictated by what my family wanted.

 My son wanted to study in Australia due to the varied choices available.
 It's also cheaper to study in Australia if you have a Permanent Resident (PR) visa rather than as an international student where the fees are almost 3 times.